How to Garden With 5-Gallon Buckets

 Step Four: Put Gravel or Small Rocks in the Buckets

 When I went to find gravel, I couldn’t find any in a small quantity, so I opted for small rocks called marble chips.
-You need to fill each bucket with 2-3 inches of gravel, or in my case small rocks.
-To be honest, I didn’t want small gravel, I was afraid it would fall out of my 1/2-inch drilled holes.
+You need to fill each bucket with 2-3 inches of gravel or, in my case, small stones.
+I didn’t want small gravel because I was afraid it would fall out of my 1/2-inch-drilled holes.

 Holes